quickstark/serverless-oauth-callback/README.md

 6. Once deployed, visit your [Twilio Functions](https://www.twilio.com/console/functions/overview/services)

 7. Copy to URL to the index.html and paste into a fresh browser tab.
 You should see the Oauth Buttons

+    - Click on either
+    - If configured correctly (e.g. all the URLs and IDs were update from above steps), you should be redirected and and Authorize
+    - _Google will throw a non-verified App error for development projects.
+You'll have to by pass this and accept._
+    - Once you complete Auth, you will be returned to Twilio and a page showing the temporate Auth Code should display

 8. You should now be able to update a Phone Number Webhook by pointing to the appropriate Callback Function (callback_box or callback_google)